-Add a Pie Chart widget to your customized report to show respondents' results at a glance.
+Add a Pie Chart widget to your customized report to show respondent's results at a glance.
+Pie charts are a great way of displaying data in proportions and representing a rough estimate of percentage.

 Start by giving your pie chart a widget name and chart title.